-This post is an experiment in contemporary collecting, responding to the emerging Covid-19 pandemic.
+It’s more than a post!
+It’s an experiment in contemporary collecting, responding to the emerging Covid-19 pandemic.
+Although published in March it was regularly updated until August 2020, and some additions are still being made.
 As a team and wider community, we are sharing our findings and questions as we consider: what are the links between the pandemic and the climate & ecological emergency?
 We hope that it will be useful for you, for example, if you are concerned that the emergency is being ignored, or are curious about how human health is a key part of the environmental story.
-As our mission is to encourage talk about the emergency, we aim to let this post grow as new insights and information come along, and we welcome your ideas to help with this.
+As our mission is to encourage talk about the Earth crisis, we aim to let this post grow as new insights and information come along, and we welcome your ideas to help with this.

 Covid-19 is an environmental crisis